TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-The [Public Component](https://osf.io/2x3jq/) has a file `public-v1.0.0.zip` with a partial set of raw data files (i.e., those that did not need redaction) for Sets A and B and redacted files for Sets A and B. The ZIP's structure is below.
+The [Public Component](https://osf.io/2x3jq/) has a file `public-v1.0.0.zip` with a partial set of raw data files (i.e., those that did not need redaction) for Sets A and B, redacted files for Sets A and B, and **TODO** intermediately clean files.
+The ZIP's structure is below.

 Note: The `ImageryPrime` table (in Sets A and B) in the `raw_full` folder of the [Private Component](#private-component) that is not in the `raw_partial` folder of